mitko8009/ShkoloTweaks/README.md

 **Shkolo Tweaks** is a web extension for customising **[Shkolo]("https://www.shkolo.bg/")**.
 It features a dark theme, widgets, stats, and much more.

-> [!IMPORTANT]
-> ## SHKOLO TWEAKS WILL BE DISCONTINUED BY VERSION 0.5
-> Due to a decision by the Ministry of Education in Bulgaria, Shkolo as a digital diary won't be used globally by schools by 2025/26.
-After the transition, schools will use the state e-diary.

-> [!IMPORTANT]
-> ## SHKOLO TWEAKS WILL BE REBRANDING
-> **SHKOLO Tweaks** will be rebranded to **MON Tweaks** as soon as MON disallows Shkolo nationally.
-> MON functionally will start working via the Shkolo Tweaks Preferences Popup since the release of v0.5 of the extension.

 > [!WARNING]
 > **ShkoloTweak** is a software NOT affiliated with or endorsed by **Shkolo.bg** or the **Ministry of Education and Science** *(MON for short in BG)* in Bulgaria.